ovmuller/TRIPpy/README.md

 ## 1.5 Changes by Version

+Changes in Version 2.3:
++ Parameter outputs during calibration are now stored in memory instead of being saved to disk as netCDF, reducing I/O operations and accelerating the calibration process.

 Changes in Version 2.2:
 + Simulation outputs during calibration are now stored in memory instead of being saved to disk as netCDF, significantly reducing I/O operations and accelerating the calibration process.